 Tip: This question is asked to analyze the logical reasoning abilities of the candidate.

 Initially, you have to determine the method to measure the shuffled deck.
 If it’s mixed well, the probability of all orderings is equal.
-Calculate the displacement between a new distribution and initial uniform distribution.
+Calculate the displacement between a new distribution and the initial uniform distribution.
 This is done by calculating the total variation distance via probability theory.

 Microsoft interview questions: How will you design a GPS tracker for teenagers?